jakemac53/docs/1.0/docs/devguide/data-binding.md

 similar strategy to the one described above for [2-way property binding ](#property-notification):

-1. When a sub-property of a property configured with `type: Object` changes, an element fires a non-bubbling `<property>-changed` DOM event with a `detail.path` value indicating the path on the object that changed.
+1. When a sub-property of a property changes, an element fires a non-bubbling `<property>-changed` DOM event with a `detail[path]` value indicating the path on the object that changed.

 2. Elements that have registered interest in that object (either via binding or change handler) may then take the appropriate action.